"John is a savage, but a happy, amenable savage."

 cover up the intent of the tests and Project 4.1 after several decades.

-Reviews & Awards"Editor's Choice.
+Reviews and Festivals"Editor's Choice.
 Highly recommended.... features recently declassified U.S. government documents, survivor testimony, and unseen archival footage."

 – Science Books and Films (AAAS)